 With nearly sixty thousand visitors each year, the museum can be a busy destination, especially during the school year.
-Education is at the core of the museum and two-thirds of the sixty thousand annual visitors are school age children.
+Education is at the core of the museum, and two-thirds of the sixty thousand annual visitors are school-age children.
 They have a dedicated teaching area for school tours that can accommodate one hundred children.
 The staff of ten and the group of dedicated volunteers make the museum a centerpiece for Birmingham.

 TUSKEGEE AIRMEN